 What is Urinary Incontinence?

-The inability to contain one’s bladder can be an embarrassing situation.
-However, urinary incontinence is a natural occurrence, and it affects more individuals you may think.
+Urinary Incontinence – the inability to contain one’s bladder can be an embarrassing situation.
+However, it is a natural occurrence, and it affects more individuals you may think.

 Urinary incontinence (UI) is a disorder in which urinary leakage is uncontrollable.
 It can cause inconvenience as well as social and hygiene issues.
 This syndrome is more common in women due to differences in the anatomy of the urinary organs.

-The risk of contracting urinary incontinence rises with pregnancy, childbirth and age-related muscle tone weakness.
+The risk of contracting UI rises with pregnancy, childbirth and age-related muscle tone weakness.
 It does, however, affect both men and women, regardless of age.
 When the muscles of the pelvic floor weakens:

 - Small amounts of urinary leakage when coughing, shouting, sneezing, or exercising